pcardotatgit/XDR_Workflows_and_Stuffs/7-ask_for_a_threat_response_token/readme.md

 ![](img/23.png)

 We have to select a JSON Source to parse.
-And this source is the output of the first http requests acitivity.
+And this source is the output of the first http request acitivity.

 In the **Source JSON to Query** textarea box click on the hashtag icon in order to launch the variable browser.